 - Walk slowly again to cool down after your exercise.

 Like pushups, most people have at least some familiarity with crunches.
 Variations abound for crunches and for good reason: Different exercises can strengthen different areas of your abs and core, so finding one that is right for you should be a (brisk) walk in the park!

 One approachable lunchtime-crunchtime workout is the leg-lift.
 Laying flat on your back with your arms to your sides, lift up one leg 3 to 5 inches off the ground, and slowly place it back down on the ground.
 Repeat this with your other leg.
 After several repetitions, you’ll start to feel those calories melting away as you engage and strengthen your core muscles.

 Health For the Long Haul

-Creating new routines can be incredibly rewarding, especially when the new routines lead to better health and a happier mood.
+Having new workout ideas helps to create new routines, which can be incredibly rewarding, especially when the new routines lead to better health and a happier mood.
+Use the lunchtime workout ideas provided in this article, or even come up with your own!
 Whatever exercises you find, the key is to be consistent.
-Enjoy your reinvigorated lunch break!

 Enjoy your invigorating lunch break!